eclipse-iceoryx/iceoryx/doc/design/drafts/dynamic_size_types.md

 ### Static Layout

-When we require a sample with our publisher and write `MyData` we acquire a chunk where all the contents are stored inside one chunk.
+When we require a sample with our publisher and write `MyData`, we acquire a chunk where all the contents are stored inside one chunk.
 Hereby is the Memory Manager the class which handles the distribution of shared memory chunks.
 To support different sizes the Memory Manager uses bucket allocators with